NPoornimaGit/GitAssignments/README.md

     - Install AWS CLI
     - Open terminal(linux/mac)/command prompt(windows)
     - Run `aws configure`
     - Provide the access key, secret key and region as requested

+> [!Important]
+> The IAM account used must have permissions to create and manage AWS EKS clusters, VPCs, subnets, IAM roles/policies, and to deploy applications via the Helm provider.

-- Navigate to terraform folder where we have the configuration files
+- Navigate to terraform folder where we have the configuration files.
 ```
   cd Task-API-Service/terraform
 ```
 - Initialize Terraform
 ```
   terraform init
 ```
-> ✔️ Downloads required providers and initializes the working directory
+> ✔️ Downloads required providers and initializes the working directory.
 - Review the execution plan
 ```
   terraform plan
 ```